meshtastic/firmware/docs/software/nrf52-TODO.md

 Minimum items needed to make sure hardware is good.

+- install a hardfault handler for null ptrs (if one isn't already installed)
 - test new bootloader on real hardware
-- add a hard fault handler
 - Use the PMU driver on real hardware
 - Use new radio driver on real hardware
 - Use UC1701 LCD driver on real hardware.
 Still need to create at startup and probe on SPI.
 Make sure SPI is atomic.